UBogun/Xojo-iosLib/README.md

 - iOSControl module: UIVIew and NSObject features for every control, including old style animations.
 - iOSView module: Animated transitions for views.
 - iOSImageView module: Highlighted images and GIF-like animations for iOSView
-- iOSTextField extension: more features for your iOSTextfields.
+- iOSTextField extension: more features for your iOSTextfields, including images and colors
 - Conversion modules

 Currently included classes: